Pomax/node-flickrapi/README.md

 });
 ```

-If you use es6 `module` loader and you just use like this
+If you use `module` loader and you just use like this:
 ```
-import Flickr from './flickrapi/browser/flickrapi.dev.js'
+import Flickr from 'flickrapi/browser/flickrapi.dev.js'
 // do sth that use Flickr name
 ```